bassyboi/Tornado-ground-scoring/README.md

 - **STAC search**: Provide one or more public catalog URLs.
 Sentinel-2 L2A is required; Sentinel-1 RTC is optional.
 - **Weights**: Tune the component weights to emphasize vegetation loss (ΔNDVI), brightness increase, or SAR log-ratio response.
 - **Threshold**: Use `"otsu"` for automatic selection or set a numeric cutoff between 0 and 1.
-- **Elongation filter**: Enable to keep polygons aligned with an expected tornado-track bearing and an elongation ratio ≥ 2.0.
-Optional keys `elongation_tolerance_deg` and `elongation_min_ratio` further tune the filter.
+- **Filters**: The `filters` block sets hard drop rules (minimum area, elongation, compactness, change-score mean, etc.) before scoring.
-- **GSS breaks**: Either `"quantile"` (default quintiles) or an explicit list of five monotonically increasing thresholds.
+- **Score rules**: Tune the additive Ground Scour Score bonuses (elongation, NDVI loss, brightness increase, compactness, bearing alignment).
 - **Search fallback**: The optional `search` block lets you expand the pre/post date windows when no Sentinel imagery is found.
 Set `auto_expand_max_days` to the maximum ± days of padding to try, and `auto_expand_step_days` to the increment between attempts.
-- **Web map**: Customize the title, description, and initial map viewpoint.
+- **Web map**: Customize the title, description, initial map viewpoint, and the six-color palette used for GSS 0–5 styling.
 - **Stack projection**: Set `stack_epsg` to the EPSG code you want mosaics resampled into.
 The sample configuration uses EPSG:3577 (Australian Albers) so Sentinel imagery is reprojected to metric units across the continent.
 - **Storm filter**: Optionally gate the entire run on a catalog of historical storm reports.
 Provide a CSV file with at least the event timestamp, hazard type, and coordinates.
 When enabled, the pipeline loads the catalog, keeps events that intersect